 In addition, the portion west of Jackson to Sioux Falls would be abandoned the same year.

 While typical abandonments include property either sitting with the railroad, or being reverted to landowners, this segment was different.

 The portion from Ramsey to Dexter was kept in public hands, and from Dexter to Money Creek Woods was kept as a trail.

-When Milwaukee Road fell in 1985, Soo Line purchased them.
+The Milwaukee Road was purchased by the Soo Line in 1985.
 Soo Line in turn sold this line to Iowa, Chicago & Eastern in 1997.

 IC&E eventually came part of the Dakota, Minnesota & Eastern, who in turn merged with Canadian Pacific in 2008.
 CP currently operates the line between Ramsey and Jackson.

 This unique truss bridge crosses the Cedar River, at the River Oaks Golf Club, north of Austin.